 If you are lucky enough to be in Paris for New Year’s, the difficulty is not finding out what to do but narrowing your choice of where to go.
+Notably, the metro is free until New Year’s early morning.
 There is just too much to choose from, as the city stays up all night to welcome the New Year.
 Places to go on New Year’s include:

 Trocadero.
 See the Eiffel Tower sparkle at midnight from Place du Trocadero.